kimono-koans/httm/README.md

 ## Install via Source

-The `httm` project contains only a few components:
+Installation via a package is highly suggested for support purposes, but, for those that must build from source, the `httm` project contains only a few components:

 1. The `httm` executable.
 To build and install: